edt-xx/life/README.md

     cursor  : allow manual positioning of the window using cursor keys (window(-autotracking) ...) keys

-    t,T     : if manual tracking enabled, disable, if disabled decrease area monitored for tracking (t) or increase area (T).
+    t,T     : if manual tracking enabled, disable.
+If disabled decrease area (t) or increase area (T) monitored for tracking (±...).

     w       : toggle window postion and tracking.
 Patterns often have two interesting areas, this lets you toggle between them.